deadratfink/jy-transform/README.md

 #### Options

-The `options` object has to follow this key-values table:
+The `options` object has to follow this key-values tables:

 ##### Reader Options